 William Washington - Founder and Executive Director

-William Washington founded the Bridge Ministry informally in his home twenty five years ago and received 501(c)(3) status for the ministry in December 1996.
+William Washington founded the Bridge Ministry informally in his home more than twenty five years ago and received 501(c)(3) status for the ministry in December 1996.

-Mr. Washington teaches classes each day to give the students practical steps to overcoming their addiction.
+Mr. Washington teaches classes each day to provide the students with practical steps to overcoming their addiction.
 He also works directly with the students in the auto mechanic and body shop as well as other areas of vocational training.